Vaychi: Genesis chapter 49

-Noting the similarity between the instructions in Deuteronomy 20:13–14 for killing the men but taking the women and livestock captive, on the one hand, and the actions of Simeon and Levi in Genesis 34:25–29, on the other hand, Kugel observed that it is almost as if Simeon and Levi were obeying the Deteronomic law before it was given.
+Noting the similarity between the instructions in Deuteronomy 20:13–14 for killing the men but taking the women and livestock captive, on the one hand, and the actions of Simeon and Levi in Genesis 34:25–29, on the other hand, Kugel observed that it is almost as if Simeon and Levi were obeying the Deuteronomic law before it was given.
 Kugel reported that some modern interpreters deduced that the editor responsible for inserting the Dinah story in Genesis 34 was particularly connected with Deuteronomy or at least familiar with its laws.
 These interpreters concluded that the Dinah story was a late addition, inserted to account for Jacob's otherwise referentless allusion to the violent tempers of Simeon and Levi in Genesis 49:5–7 by importing and only slightly modifying an originally unrelated tale, probably situated during the time of the Judges.

 Kugel reported that modern scholars read Jacob's blessing of Judah in Genesis 49:8–9 to reflect a portrait of the Tribe of Judah's rise to power as epitomized by the career of King David, who came from the Tribe of Judah.
 In this reading, the words of Genesis 49:8, "Your hands on your enemies' neck," laud David's abilities as a fighter, first as the leader of a small, vicious guerrilla band, and eventually as the commander of the regular army that subdued Judah's enemies.
 And the words, "Your father's sons shall bow down before you," reflect that David caused the other tribes to submit to his authority.
 These scholars thus date the blessing to the time of David or Solomon.

 Reading the statement in Genesis 49:10 that "the ruler's staff shall not depart from Judah," Rendsburg saw recognition among tenth-century BCE authors that kingship would continue with David and Solomon's family from the tribe of Judah.
 Rendsburg compared Genesis 49:10 to 2 Samuel 7, which records the covenant established between God and David, communicated via the prophet Nathan, that David's descendants would rule after him forever.
 Rendsburg cited this as further support for the argument that royal scribes living in Jerusalem during the reigns of David and Solomon in the tenth century BCE were responsible for Genesis.